 Hester has a Bachelor of Science degree in Education from Virginia State University, granted Cum Laude, and she holds a Master of Arts degree in Education and Human Development from George Washington University.

-Daun Hester worked in the Norfolk Public Schools System for 22 years.
-She is an educator with experience in instruction, administration and professional development.
-Currently she is the Principal at Calvary Christian Early Education Center in Norfolk.
+Daun Hester is an educator with experience in instruction, administration and professional development.
+She worked in the Norfolk Public Schools System for 22 years.
+Currently she is employed by EdisonLearning, Inc. as director of the Magic Johnson Bridgescape Academy in Norfolk.
+EdisonLearning, Inc. is under contract to provide services to Norfolk Public Schools Open Campus program.
 She is also the owner of Hester and Company, an education and training consulting firm that provides programs and consulting services in the areas of education, family, strategic planning and community improvement.

 Honors & Awards